nweidenh/startup/README.md

 - [x] **Added JSX files for each endopoint** - Each page is able to be naviagted to theough the navifation function on the header.

 - [x] **Worked Through All Steps In Simon React Instruction** - Completed all steps that were undertaken in the Simon React transition.
 Adressed edits to "class" turnign them into "className" and followed steps to deploy and transition from HTML framework.

+## REACT Phase 2

+For this deliverable I used JavaScript and React so that the application completely works for a single user.
+I also added placeholders for future technology.

+- [x] **All functionality implemented or mocked out** - Each page has all functionality at least mocked out.
+  - [x] **About** Page I mocked out implementation of the 3rd party service call to upload a quote.
+  - [x] **Login** I implemented the Login page that now allows the user to login with authenticated and unauthenticated states.
+The user info is currently being stored in local memory.
+  - [x] **PlayGame** I  implemented functionality for the play game tab.
+This includes the logic of how to play connect4.
+I also changed the functionality so that instead of playing against another player, you are now playing against the computer for ease of implementation.
+This page also accepts notifications which are randomly generated for now.
+  - [x] **Database** I also implemented the database table.
+This adds new lines to the table whenever a game is completed.
+I changed the functionality to focus on just putting the games played in the table, rather than the previously desired functionality.
+Currently the winners are stored in local memory.

+- [x] **Hooks** - Used useState and useEffect hooks throughout the website with some implementation on each phase.
+The clearest examples of this are the useEffect with the notifications and score updateing, as well as useState within the play game, whose turn is it, functionality.